 These encouraging Christmas scriptures are awe-inspiring!

-So many years before Christ would come, God gave us a promise of a Savior.
+So many years before Christ would come, God gave us a promise of a Savior through many Old Testament prophecies.
 To see that promise in black and white should bring tears to our eyes and thankfulness to our hearts every time we read them.

 But you, Bethlehem Ephrathah,